-This study represents the first application of the NRI to freight transported in a real-world network, specifically the network of bulk milk collection in northwestern Vermont.
-Four of the 5 links with the highest NRI were associated with bridges, highlighting the importance of connectivity between portions of the network.
+This study represents an application of the NRI to freight transported in a real-world network, specifically the network of bulk milk collection in northwestern Vermont.
+Four of the five links with the highest NRI were associated with bridges, highlighting the importance of connectivity between portions of the network.
 The criticality of these links relative to total milk flows confirmed the utility of this index as an improved method of prioritizing links over simply looking at flow volume.

 Two of the links identified as being critical according to their NRI (ranked 2 and 3) matched those that the authors had predicted would be critical based on their knowledge of the NRI procedure and a visual examination of the network.
 These include State Highway 78 that crosses several bodies of water between Swanton and Alburg and US Highway 2 that crosses Lake Champlain between West Milton and South Hero Island.
 Surprisingly, the link with the highest NRI is the US Highway 2 bridge between South Alburg and North Hero Island.
-In addition, the outputs identified 2 more critical links: State Route 36 between St. Albans Bay and St. Albans and another section of Highway 2 within the islands.
+In addition, the outputs identified two more critical links: State Route 36 between St. Albans Bay and St. Albans and another section of Highway 2 within the islands.
 These results were not predicted and show the value of the NRI procedure in identifying segments with limited connectivity as well as importance in terms of freight volumes.

 In this application, the difference between the NRI for the bridges at the northern and southern ends of Grand Isle County is not large.
-This would not be predicted based on data for total commodity flows in Vermont which identify State Route 78 as an important truck route (15).
+This would not be predicted based on data for total commodity flows in Vermont which identify State Route 78 as an important truck route [17].
 The loss of either connector would result in over 100,000 pound-hours of delay to the overall milk transport network and represent a significant cost to the hauler.
-However, the combined effects of milk flow and time cost of rerouting over the US 2 bridge within the islands elevated this link to the top position.
-This ranking reflects inefficiency in milk routes in this area and assumes that the order of farm stops would be maintained if the link were lost, which would almost certainly not be the case.
-However, it does raise concerns over infrastructure maintenance given the current loads crossing this link every 2 days.
+However, under the assumptions of the model, the combined effects of milk flow and time cost of rerouting over the US 2 bridge within the islands elevated this link to the top position.
+This ranking reflects inefficiency in milk routes in this area and assumes that the order of farm stops would be maintained if the link were lost.
+This assumption is unlikely to hold true in a real situation when routes could be reconfigured.
+Yet, the ranking of this link does raise concerns over infrastructure maintenance given the current loads crossing this link every two days.

 Although most of the heavy flows are concentrated in downtown St. Albans, the NRI results show that, because alternate routes exist for these streets, they are not critical.
-Several streets carry over 1.5 million pounds (over 174,000 gallons) every 2 days.
+Several streets carry over 1.5 million pounds (over 174,000 gallons) every two days.
 It was beyond the scope of this analysis to confirm whether the alternate routes available can handle heavy truck traffic.
-On the other hand, the links connecting the network of interest with the northern and southern ends of Grand Isle County have limited alternate routes (each other), and carry 266,000 and 387,000 lbs of milk every 2 days.
+On the other hand, the links connecting the network of interest with the northern and southern ends of Grand Isle County have limited alternate routes (each other), and carry 266,000 and 387,000 lbs of milk every two days.
 Thus, these roadways are far more critical to the robustness of milk transportation in northwestern Vermont.